DENTAL IMPLANTS & GENERAL DENTISTRY NEAR YOU

 Inlays and onlays fix prior tooth decay while preventing any future decay, preserving as much of your natural tooth as possible.
 They are made from highly durable materials and can last up to 30 years.

-The inlay/onlay process requires two visits to our clinic.
+The inlay/onlay process requires two Visit our dental clinic in surrey.
 On your first visit, a mould will be created and sent off to a lab so they can create your inlay or onlay.
 We will also fit you with a temporary filling.
 Once the permanent filling has been created, you will return for your second appointment and we’ll alter the filling as necessary before bonding it to your tooth.

 Many patients experience anxiety during their appointments, and our practice believes that accommodating this anxiety is crucial.
 We offer several sedation options for patients who experience dental anxiety.